SteveWillowby/Order_and_Chaos/plotting/README.md

 Demo with `python plot.py -f -i example -o example`.

 Call with
-`python plot.py -f -i in -o out -s 1`, where `in` (optional) is the prefix for the input files described below.
+`python plot.py -f -i filename -o out -s 1`, where `filename` (optional) is the prefix for the input files described below.
-If `fn` is not provided, the prefix will default to `input`.
+If `filename` is not provided, the prefix will default to `input`.
 See the `example.<xy,nodelist,edgelist>` files for how to format the input files.

 ### Options